techee/lsp-proxy/README.md

 - instead of the primary server, some requests (currently only `textDocument/completion`, `completionItem/resolve`, `textDocument/signatureHelp`,
-  `textDocument/formatting`, `textDocument/rangeFormatting`) can be
+  `textDocument/formatting`, `textDocument/rangeFormatting`,
-  dispatched to other servers based on the configuration or support of the particular feature by the server
+  `workspace/executeCommand`) can be dispatched to other servers based on the configuration or support of the particular feature by the server
 - `initialize` and `shutdown` requests are synchronized so the request results are sent to the client only after all servers return a response.
 In addition, the client receives the result of `initialize` from the primary server only, modified by features used from other servers
 - `initializationOptions` from the `initialize` request are sent selectively - see the `initializationOptions` configuration option below
+- `CodeActionOptions` and `ExecuteCommandOptions` are merged during `initialize`; subsequent `textDocument/codeAction` requests are sent to all servers supporting code actions, the proxy waits until all the servers return results, and the results are merged into a single result passed to the client

 Usage
 -----